-Chicago panel clears 2 white police in black man’s death
+Chicago panel clears 2 white officers in black man’s death

-CHICAGO (AP) — A review board has cleared two white Chicago police officers in the fatal shooting of an African American man that led to racially charged demonstrations.
+CHICAGO (AP) — A review board has cleared two white Chicago police officers in the fatal shooting of a black man that led to demonstrations.

-Chicago’s Civilian Office of Police Accountability said in a statement Tuesday that Officers Joseph Treacy and Sgt.
+Chicago’s Civilian Office of Police Accountability said in a statement Tuesday that officers Joseph Treacy and Sgt.
 Thomas Derouin acted “within policy” in the 2016 death of 25-year-old Joshua Beal of Indianapolis.

 The shooting followed an argument between an off-duty firefighter and black motorists in a largely white neighborhood in southwest Chicago.

 The board says in its report that video shows Treacy announcing himself as a police officer and Beal holding a raised weapon prior to being shot.
-Police have said Treacy and Derouin, who were both off-duty, opened fire when Beal grabbed a gun from a car and pointed it at the officers.
+Police have said Treacy and Derouin, who were both off duty, opened fire when Beal grabbed a gun from a car and pointed it at the officers.